Female genital mutilation

 Long-term consequences can include:

-- an increased risk of childbirth complications and newborn deaths;
+- increased risk of childbirth complications (difficult delivery, excessive bleeding, caesarean section, need to resuscitate the baby, etc.) and newborn deaths;

-- the need for later surgeries.
-For example, the FGM procedure that seals or narrows a vaginal opening (type 3 above) needs to be cut open later to allow for sexual intercourse and childbirth.
-Sometimes it is stitched again several times, including after childbirth, hence the woman goes through repeated opening and closing procedures, further increasing and repeated both immediate and long-term risks.
+- need for later surgeries: for example, the FGM procedure that seals or narrows a vaginal opening (type 3) needs to be cut open later to allow for sexual intercourse and childbirth (deinfibulation).
+Sometimes genital tissue is stitched again several times, including after childbirth, hence the woman goes through repeated opening and closing procedures, further increasing both immediate and long-term risks;

 Who is at risk?

-Procedures are mostly carried out on young girls sometime between infancy and age 15, and occasionally on adult women.
-In Africa, more than three million girls have been estimated to be at risk for FGM annually.
+Procedures are mostly carried out on young girls sometime between infancy and adolescence, and occasionally on adult women.
+More than 3 million girls are estimated to be at risk for FGM annually.

 More than 125 million girls and women alive today have been cut in the 29 countries in Africa and Middle East where FGM is concentrated (1).